cybozu-go/meows/docs/design.md

 1. The Slack agent is running a WebSocket process to watch extending messages from Slack.
 If it receives a message, it requests the `Pod` to update the designated time.
-1. `Pod` sweeper periodically checks if there are `Pod`s past a deletion time and if any, it deletes `Pod`s.
+1. The Runner manager periodically checks if there are `Pod`s past a deletion time and if any, it deletes `Pod`s.

 ### How Runner's state is managed